Scalable learning of macroscopic stochastic dynamics: METHODOLOGY

 We focus on microscopic systems that are spatially extended, including SPDE systems, the Ising model, and alloy systems.
 We assume the microscopic time evolution can be modeled as a Markov process of a random variable supported on a finite but large lattice structure.
 Let the microscopic state be $\bx = (\bx_1, \cdots, \bx_n) \in \mathbb{R}^n$, where $n$ represents the number of lattice sites of the system.
 We assume the lattice sites are arranged on a regular lattice structure, and $\bx_i$ represents some physical quantity associated with the $i$-th lattice site.
 To better illustrate this, we provide several examples.
 In SPDE systems, $\bx$ can be the state variables after spatial discretization on a regular grid, with $n$ denoting the total number of grid points.
 In the Ising model, $n$ denotes the number of spins, and $\bx_i \in \{-1, 1\}$ represents the spin state of the $i$-th spin.
 The spins are arranged on a square lattice.
 In alloy systems, $n$ denotes the number of atoms and $\bx_i$ represents the atom type of the $i$-th lattice site.
 The atoms are arranged on a regular lattice structure, depending on the crystal structure of the alloy, such as body-centered cubic (BCC), face-centered cubic (FCC), hexagonal close-packed (HCP), or diamond cubic.

 In many real applications, we are interested in the dynamics of some macroscopic observables, denoted by $\bz^{\ast} = \bphi^{\ast}(\bx)$.
 The form of $\bphi^{\ast}$ is given beforehand, and $\bphi^{\ast}$ can be applied to different system sizes.
-Since the underlying microscopic system is spatially extended, we are interested in the intensity quantities that do not scale with system size.
+Since the underlying microscopic system is spatially extended, we are interested in the intensive quantities that do not scale with system size.
 For instance, in the Ising model, it is common to study the average magnetization $M = \sum_{i=1}^n\bx_i/n$ instead of the total magnetization.
-In what follows, we will limit our discussion of macroscopic observables to intensity quantities.
+In what follows, we will limit our discussion of macroscopic observables to intensive quantities.

 Assume we are given a microscopic simulator $\mathcal{S}_{n_s}$, which can accurately simulate the microscopic dynamics of a small system up to size $n_s\ll n$ due to computational constraints.
-From this simulator, we obtain the trajectory distribution $\mathcal{D}_s$ of the small system.
-The goal of this work is to identify the macroscopic dynamics of a large system of size $n$ using only such small-scale simulations.
+From this simulator, we obtain the dataset $D_s$ of the small system composed of snapshots sampled from trajectories of the small system.
+The goal of this work is to derive the macroscopic dynamics of a large system of size $n$ using only such small-scale simulations.